codio/knowledge/source/instructors/admin/sandboxes.rst

    * - **Sandbox**
      - A short-lived AWS environment defined by a ``sandbox.yml`` template.
 It grants time-boxed access and (optionally) provisions resources for hands-on work.
    * - **Type**
      - The sandbox runtime.
-Two types are illustrated in the examples below:
+Three types are illustrated in the examples below:

        - ``aws_cloud`` — console-first sessions that assume an AWS role defined by a policy (optionally orchestrated by an Infrastructure-as-Code engine).

        - ``aws_ec2`` — a session that provisions an EC2 instance with parameters like instance type, image, disk size, and connection mode (``ssh`` or ``vnc``).

+       - ``jupyter`` — a notebook-first session that launches a managed Jupyter environment with configurable compute (for example, ``t3.large`` or ``g4dn.xlarge``) and optional custom container images.
    * - **Lifetime**
      - The initial duration of the sandbox (e.g., ``15m``, ``30m``).
 Access and resources automatically expire at the end of the lifetime.
    * - **Lifetime Extension**